thehillman215/VectorBid/replit.md

 # Overview

-**📅 Last Updated**: August 15, 2025 - Major UX improvements: Enhanced dashboard, advanced preferences, intelligent user profiles
+**📅 Last Updated**: August 18, 2025 - FastAPI Integration: Modern API endpoints with Flask compatibility for WSGI deployment

 VectorBid is a Flask-based web application designed to help airline pilots analyze and rank trip bids.
 It allows pilots to upload schedule files, input natural language preferences, and receive AI-powered trip rankings utilizing OpenAI's GPT-4o model.
 The system now features a comprehensive, intelligent user experience with enhanced profile management, advanced preferences system with learning capabilities, smart dashboard with personalization, and a bid layer personas system offering 6 pre-built pilot flying styles (Family First, Money Maker, Commuter Friendly, Quality of Life, Reserve Avoider, Adventure Seeker).
 The project includes secure admin functionality for bid package management, one-click PBS command generation, and now provides professional-grade pilot operations interface with continuous preference optimization.
 The project aims to provide pilots with an intelligent tool for optimizing their monthly bid selections based on personal preferences, streamlining a complex and critical aspect of their profession.